 Jeanette is almost 6 months pregnant and is definitely starting to show.
 She (and when I'm lucky, I) get to feel our growing baby kicking and punching up a storm every day.
 We feel in awe of this life, this miracle.
 Jeanette is very fit and healthy so we knew that if we took it slow and steady, we could climb that mountain.
 We got on the trail at 7 in order to hike in the coolest part of the day and to miss some of the swarms of summer hikers heading up this popular trail.

 Once on the spur trail up Wright Peak, we were in great spirits as views opened up behind us.
 Another view soon opened up: I split my pants.
 Super dramatically from the top of my fly to the base of the crotch of the pants.
 Jeanette took one look at the panic on my face and began hysterically laughing.
 Which lasted for quite some time.
 She offered me some medical tape to see if I could patch them at all and we were soon both laughing at the futility of that.
 She eventually came up with the bright idea of tying my long sleeve shirt around my wast with the trunk of the shirt across my lap.
 It sort of looked like a Kilt or as CoryD pointed out, a maitre D's apron.
 Oh boy. the long sleeve was the exact same color as the short sleeve so it kind of worked.
-Or at least I telly myself.
+Or at least I tell myself that.
 Soon the views were too amazing to care as we climbed up the rocky summit, following the cairns and yellow paint.

 On the way to the top we passed two guys coming down but other than the summit steward we had the top to ourselves!!!
 Jeanette and I were both elated but she was super super super elated.
 She'd been missing the mountains so bad since her pregnancy slowed her down and to be able to climb like this while carrying a life inside her was very special.
 It was quiet, still morning cool and sunny with some lovely wispy clouds.
-Jen the summit steward was super nice and very knowledgable.
+Jen the summit steward was super nice and very knowledgeable.
 We talked about the pursuit of the 46 and she told me about some of the flowers.
 She also told us about the twice stabbed lady beetle which landed on Jeanette.
 Awesome name!!!!
 I explored a bit and Jeanette laid down.
 Though we knew this was a reasonably safe activity, she really wanted to feel the baby move for reassurance and after she rested for a few, got a few good kicks in.
-I got a bit obsessed with a little patch of rocked off summit vegetation that looked like a Japanese Garden and took a bunch of photos of the peaceful scene.
+I got a bit obsessed with a little patch of rocked-off summit vegetation that looked like a Japanese Garden and took a bunch of photos of the peaceful scene.
 Not wanted to sop up all the magic we got our lives together and made our way down the mountain.